DaveMielke/NBP/b2g/ui/doc/b2g-ui-guide.rst

   Go to the Recent Apps screen.

 Space+t (dots 2345)
-  Display the current date and time in the ISO 8601 international format (YYYY-MM-DD hh:mm:ss).
+  Display the current date and time in the |clock standard|
+  (|clock format|).
 The displayed time is continually updated.

 Space+? (dots 1456)
   Go to the currently registered **assist** app.
 The default is